|

 "Arcades of the 80s were so popular with teens because they could get an experience that they could not get at home.
 Now, thats entirely opposite," Colabuono said.
 "PlayStations and X-boxes, theyre powerful, powerful machines, and they give you more than you can get with a coin-op experience.
 If it werent for the bar market, we would have had have no place to put games."

-Gene Cunningham, president of Bloomington-based Illinois Pinball Co., does see some potential for growth.
+Hope for future Gene Cunningham, president of Bloomington-based Illinois Pinball Co., does see some potential for growth.

 The company is a distributor and manufacturer of pinball parts and has grown rapidly through acquisition, buying up the parts stocks of three manufacturers that shut down in the 90s, including Williams.
 But Cunningham also bought the rights to build Capcom pinball games and said he is in negotiations to acquire Williams mothballed designs as well.